 A government issued photo identification is required for course registration.

 Please bring swimwear and towel for in water activities.

 Structure and Assessment

 This course is delivered through classroom presentations, group discussion and practical components within a simulated workplace environment.
 Trainees are required to demonstrate their competence through written assessment and practical exercises.

 To maintain this certificate it is an OPITO requirement to revalidate every 4 years (FOET or TFOET)

 Authority / Regulator

-OPITO endorsed training is regulated by the Offshore Petroleum Industry Training Organisation (OPITO), which is the global, not-for-profit, skills body for the energy industry.
+This training is regulated and endorsed by OPITO, which is the global, not-for-profit, skills body for the energy industry.